 “The best way to hit your goals is to balance glucose (carbohydrates) by loading up on what I call the ‘Fab Four’ at every meal: protein, fat, fiber, and greens.
 Fab Four meals turn off hunger hormones, squelch inflammation, and provide the body with the perfect complete meal of essential nutrients.
 Simply look at your plate and ask yourself do I have all four components?
 An easy way to start is with a daily Fab Four Smoothie.
-For example, start with a chocolate collagen protein, almond butter, and flax seed smoothie, sneak in a handful of spinach you won’t event taste it!
+For example, start with a chocolate collagen protein, almond butter, and flaxseed smoothie, sneak in a handful of spinach you won’t even taste it!
 Another option is vanilla pea protein, avocado, chia cucumber, spinach, and a squeeze of lemon.” —Kelly LeVeque, celebrity nutritionist and author of Body Love